torvir/task_cruncher/README.md

 ## Getting Started

 Just copy the file <b>task_cruncher.html</b> to your local disk.
 Just one file, nothing more.
 Then start a browser and open the file.
 (Don't forget to bookmark it.
-You will yse it alot)
+You will use it alot)

 ### Prerequisites